csonde/BatterinRam/README.md

 # BatteringRam

 ## Description
-This software is a tool for planning low speed parking trajectories in parking lots for perpendicular parking with rectangular vehicles, while hitting as many objects as possible.
+This software is a tool for planning low speed parking trajectories between 2 points in a map filled with obstacles, while hitting as many objects as possible.
 Unfortunately it is not very good at the latter.

 It uses (almost) Reeds-Shepp Curves [1] and RTT [2].